AyrtonB/Merit-Order-Effect/docs/ug-03-power-curve.md

-# Quantile LOWESS for Data Cleaning
+# Power Curves

 [![Binder](https://notebooks.gesis.org/binder/badge_logo.svg)](https://notebooks.gesis.org/binder/v2/gh/AyrtonB/Merit-Order-Effect/main?filepath=nbs%2Fug-03-power-curve.ipynb)

-In this notebook we'll look at how we can use our LOWESS methods to process wind turbine SCADA data and fit a clean power curve that doesn't include under-powered periods.
+In this notebook we'll look at how we can use our LOWESS methods to first fit a power curve for a wind turbine, then estimate the uncertainty in our results.
+We'll then utilise a feature of the quantile LOWESS fits to demonstrate how these techniques can also be used for cleaning raw turbine data.

 <br>